johnwhittenstudio/project-2/README.md

 4. "Which activity brings you the most comfort?"
 5. "What is your favorite color?"

 After completing the form, the user needs to click on the "click here" button to be taken to the programming language branch.
-Depending on which selection the user makes in category #3, they will be taken to a different branch.
+Depending on which selection the user makes in category #3 and category #4, they will be taken to one of 3 different branches.

 This html web form site contains 3 branches:
 1. "Python"